dotnet/docs-aspire/docs/messaging/nats-integration.md

 // After adding all resources, run the app...
 ```

 The data volume is used to persist the NATS server data outside the lifecycle of its container.
-The data volume is mounted at the `/var/lib/nats` path in the NATS server container and when a `name` parameter isn't provided, the name is generated at random.
+The data volume is mounted at the `/var/lib/nats` path in the NATS server container.
+A name is generated at random unless you provide a set the `name` parameter.
 For more information on data volumes and details on why they're preferred over [bind mounts](#add-nats-server-resource-with-data-bind-mount), see [Docker docs: Volumes](https://docs.docker.com/engine/storage/volumes).

 ### Add NATS server resource with data bind mount